r3s-shane/r3s-shane.github.io/_posts/2020-10-12-tmg-episode-2.md

 **Step 4: Information Security Program Cadence** Information Security program cadence consists of both the periodic meetings and re-occurring control activities required to ensure that information security does not become siloed, and critical governance functions and controls are operating effectively.

+### More About The Tuesday Morning Grind?

+The Tuesday Morning Grind is a podcast I do every Tuesday at 7am with my teammate, [Christian Hyatt](https://www.linkedin.com/in/christianhyatt/).
+You can watch the livestream on [Twitch] (https://www.twitch.tv/risk3sixty), catch the video later on [Youtube](https://www.youtube.com/channel/UCjcD3Vc3Z1FSncd2BvRp9vQ/featured) or subscribe on your platform of choice over at [Anchor FM](https://anchor.fm/risk3sixty).